 Airtable's ability to give you a form-style interface to input data into a table is incredibly useful when you want to create an easy-to-use tool to help with wholesale order entry.
-Below you'll find the steps you can take to set up your Airtable-Shopify sync for manual order entry, along with best practices on how to set up your Airtable wholesale orders table.
+Below you'll find the steps you can take to set up your Airtable-to-Shopify sync for manual order entry, along with best practices on how to set up your Airtable wholesale orders table.

 To facilitate order taking outside of the online store channel Shopify gives us Draft Orders.
 We will be using Draft Orders to facilitate wholesale order taking via Airtable.
 Draft Orders can be easily accessed via your Shopify admin interface, and will be converted to regular Orders once you've clicked the "Mark As Paid" button in Shopify.